kellyredding/inbox-sync/README.md

 # InboxSync

 Move messages from one inbox to another.
 Useful when server-side email forwarding is not an option.
-(TODO) Can apply filters to messages as they are being moved.
+Can apply filters to messages as they are being moved.
 Run on-demand, on a schedule, or as a daemon.

 ## Installation